artsy/README/careers/ladder.md

 #### Knowledge Leadership

 - Stewards large scale and impactful service or collection of services.
+- Demonstrates advanced knowledge in a specific domain and some minimum breadth across the whole stack.

 #### Impact

 - Anticipates technical issues at the product level and makes architectural and design decisions to avoid them.
 - Has track record of creating sweeping improvements in stability, performance, and scalability across services.
 - Consistently reduces the complexity of projects, services, and processes in order to get more done with less work.
 - Has made an obvious positive impact on the entire company's technical trajectory.

 #### Influence

-- Sought out by other team members for technical guidance.
+- Sought out by members of other teams for technical guidance.
 - Recognized as a prolific contributor.
 - Multiplies the effectiveness of others by facilitating cross-team work.
+- Can communicate with empathy at scale.
+- Can drive change at the org level by identifying a critical need, spinning up a practice / working group / task force and seeing to completion.

 #### Discretion

 - Understands the Artsy business and makes decisions based on its direction.
-- Sets short to medium-term strategic technical direction.
+- Sets short to medium-term strategic technical direction and positively impacts business direction.

 ### IC5 Senior Staff Engineer